-- (a) a member of - (i) any municipal Council; - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces; - (b) a member of the board of directors of any municipal entity; - (c) an official of any municipality or municipal entity; - (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature;

-"long term contract" means a contract with a duration period exceeding one year;
+- (a) a member of - - (i) any municipal Council; - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces; - (b) a member of the board of directors of any municipal entity; - (c) an official of any municipality or municipal entity;

+- (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature; - "Irregular expenditure"-expenditure incurred that is not in accordance with a requirement of a SCM policy of the municipality or by-laws giving effect to such a policy/eg. Unsolicited bids - "long term contract" means a contract with a duration period exceeding one year;
-"list of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep;

-"other applicable legislation" means any other legislation applicable to municipal supply chain management, including -

-- (a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - (b) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - (c) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000);

-"Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act;
+"list of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep; - "other applicable legislation" means any other legislation applicable to municipal supply chain management, including - - (a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - (b) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - (c) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000); - "Sole Provider"-means a provider of specialized or exclusive goods/services who has a sole distribution / patent /manufacturing rights and copy rights. - "Transversal contract" means a contract arranged for more then one dept/mun or for more than one level of government eg. National and Provincial Government. - (d) Circular issued dated 08 December 2011 by Minister of Trade And Industry - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act;